£70,000 compensation for unnecessary surgery

 The hospital failed to provide treatment at a competent level.
 It was alleged the hospital was negligent in inaccurately labelling the biopsy tests.

 Cancer diagnosis was made on the basis of the laboratory tests.
 The hospital failed to consider the bone scan and MRI test results appropriately.

-As a result the hospital recommended unnecessary surgery to remove the Claimant's prostate.
+As a result the hospital recommended unnecessary surgery to remove the claimant's prostate.

 The surgery left permanent serious symptoms.
-The Claimant's quality of life would be seriously affected.
+The claimant's quality of life would be seriously affected.

 Conclusion and settlement

-Lliability was admitted and the matter was settled without progressing to Court.
+Liability was admitted and the matter was settled without progressing to Court.

 £70,000 compensation was accepted by way of an out of Court settlement.

 The sum of £63,000 was awarded for "pain, suffering and loss of amenity."